noir-lang/noir/README.md

 by the `test_programs/plonky2_prove_success/sha256` test (as well as the `test_programs/plonky2_prove_failure/sha256` test).

-The next steps for this project are to add verification, more intrinsics, better debugging capabilities and more.
+The next steps for this project are to add more intrinsics, better debugging capabilities and more.
 Investigating the potential support for recursion is particularly interesting.

 ## Why PLONKY2 backend does not adhere to Noir backend API